tatsuo48/pull-asana-mytask/README.md

   - `Incomplete Only`

-    - If treu, only pull incomplete tasks.
+    - If true, only pull incomplete tasks.
 Default:false